-- Is the health of the person with dementia or your health at risk? - Are their any safety concerns? - Does the person with dementia need more care than he/she is receiving right now? - Is your care giving role becoming more difficult?
-Can you page or it - Can you name an issue where you are having difficulty and can use additional help?
+- Is the health of the person with dementia or your health at risk? - Are their any safety concerns? - Does the person with dementia need more care than he/ she is receiving right now? - Is your care giving role becoming more difficult?
+Can you name on issue is - Can you name an issue where you are having difficulty and can use additional help?